Chiemela-tech/Analaysis_of_body_signals/README.md

-## Analysis of Human Body Signals with Smoking and Drinking Status
+## Predictive Analysis of Human Body Signals with Smoking and Drinking Status